 "China's reopening is supporting demand prospects," said UBS analyst Giovanni Staunovo.

-"Also, market participants are closely tracking the upcoming OPEC+ JMMC meeting and the EU embargo on refined products."
+"Also, market participants are closely tracking the upcoming OPEC+ JMMC (Joint Ministerial Monitoring Committee) meeting and the EU (European Union) embargo on refined products," Staunovo said.

 The OPEC+ ministerial panel meeting on Feb.
 1 is likely to endorse the oil producer group's current output levels, OPEC+ sources said.

-(Additional reporting by Ahmad Ghaddar in London and Jeslyn Lerh in Singapore; Editing by David Goodman, Kirsten Donovan and Jane Merriman)
+(Additional reporting by Ahmad Ghaddar in London and Jeslyn Lerh in Singapore; Editing by David Goodman, Kirsten Donovan, Jane Merriman and David Gregorio)